 A General Partnership (GP) is an agreement between partners to establish and run a business together.
-It is one of the most common legal entities that do business.
+It is one of the most common legal entities to form a business.
 All partners in a general partnership are responsible for the business and are subject to unlimited liability for business debts.

 What is a General Partner?

 A general partner is a member or partner in a general or limited partnership with unlimited personal liability for the debts of the business.
 A general partner actively manages and exercises control over the company.